Did you know that on average there are 130 cybersecurity attacks per organization, per year?

 - Machine learning

-XDR systems provide a more comprehensive defense against modern cyber threats.
-But, first, let's look at a few defining features of XDR services.
+MDR provides a more comprehensive defense against modern cyber threats.
+But, first, let's look at a few defining features of MDR services.

 Traditional security solutions such as firewalls and antivirus software are no longer sufficient to protect against today's sophisticated attackers.
-Instead, XDR provides a multi-layered defense to detect and block known and unknown threats.
+Instead, MDR provides a multi-layered defense to detect and block known and unknown threats.

 - Phishing attacks